 To display a fraction in a cell, we use number formatting.

-Number formatting is a way of displaying a value in a specific format, without changing the value itself.
+Number formatting displays a value in a specific format, without changing the value itself.
 In simple terms, changing the number of decimal places is a form of number formatting.
 Look at the screenshot below:

 Apply number formatting

 To apply number formatting, select the cells to be formatted, click Home > Number > Dialog Launcher (button) (or press Ctrl + 1) to open the Format Cells window.